TranPhucVinh/Raspberry-Pi-GNU/Application layer/Example projects/README.md

 ## Feature

-* Using Wiring Pi
-* Raspberry Pi as a HTTP client with multithread sends data to HTTP server.
+* Raspberry Pi as a HTTP client sends data to a HTTP server.
-* HTTP server runs PHP code to handle received data from HTTP client.
+* HTTP server runs PHP code to handle the received data from HTTP client.
-* Web browser

 ### Raspberry